dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

-It's the kind of thing that can only be done by observing just the right qualities in people and their friends and then hoping your understanding of their personalities will invite a magnanimous planetery alignment, when they meet. this is particularly hard for quiet and/or shy people. to figure out how to bring them out.
+It's the kind of thing that can only be done by observing just the right qualities in people and their friends and then hoping your understanding of their personalities will invite a magnanimous planetery alignment, when they meet.
+This could be particularly hard for quiet and/or shy people.
+To figure out how to bring them out.
 Fortunately, there are people who are good at that.
 Opposites attract.
 I'm really just looking for a girl who can straight up operate my brain like a computer.
 A better half.
+Someone who can tap into my genius and who feels like

+Here's a reading of this first section of American Eros.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/RJRpcJuoYS8" frameborder="0" allowfullscreen></iframe>